popeindustries/dvlp/README.md

 **dvlp** allows you to easily serve files from one or more project directories (`static` mode), or from your custom application server (`app` mode).
 In both cases, **dvlp** automatically injects the necessary reload script into HTML responses to enable reloading, watches all files for changes, restarts the `app` server if necessary, and reloads all connected browsers.

-In addition, when working with JS modules, **dvlp** will ensure that so-called _bare_ imports (which are not natively supported by browsers) work by bundling and caching them in the background.
-Continue writing `import * from 'lodash'` without worry that `lodash` is not a valid url reference!
+In addition, when working with JS modules, **dvlp** will ensure that so-called _bare_ imports (which are not supported by browsers) work by re-writing all import paths to valid urls.
+Since most node_modules packages are still published as CommonJS modules, each bare import is also bundled and converted to an ESM module using [Rollup.js](https://rollupjs.org).
+These bundles are versioned and cached for efficient reuse in the `.dvlp` directory under the project root.

+### Bonus!

+**dvlp** also includes a simple [`testServer`](#testserveroptions--port-number-latency-number-webroot-string--promise-destroy---void-) for handling network requests during testing.

 ## Installation